hpburon/Workshop/Final.md

 ![](saint_catherine_mapview.png)
 This mapview plot also reprsents the error of the predicted values compared to the worldpop raster.
 The model overpredicted in areas of high population and under predicted in areas of low population.
 It's interesting to note that the underprediction error seems to generally be much larger than the overprediction error.

-## Description of Urban Areas, Transportation Facilities, Roadways, and Density Indicators and in Westmoreland, Jamaica - adm2
+## Description of Human Settlements, Urban Areas, Transportation Facilities, Roadways, and Density Indicators and in Westmoreland, Jamaica - adm2
 ![](West_pop19.png)

 The above plot represents the population per grid cell in Westmoreland, Jamaica.
 Westmoreland's total population is just under 145,000 people.

 ![](estimated_persons.png)

 On this plot, each person in Westmoreland has been estimated and probalistically distributed.
 This means that there are just under 145,000 points.

 ![](urbanareas.png)